CMU-TBD/SocNavBench/INSTALLATION.md

 ```

 #### Install pip/conda packages
-In the terminal (and in the virtual environment from above `socnavbench`) run:
+In the terminal (and in the virtual environment from above: `socnavbench`) run:
 ```
 chmod a+x get_packages.sh
 bash get_packages.sh # make sure the socnavbench conda environment is active!